SharpMindsUA/CompetencyMatrix/PHP/Toolset.md

 * Vagrant
 * Docker:
     * Dockerfiles, pure and based on existing images
-    * docker-compose to join separate images into encapsulated network.
+    * docker-compose to join separate images into encapsulated network
-    * optimizing images

 Experience with one of the following CI servers: Jenkins/Hudson/Bamboo/TeamCity etc